 What You Should Know Before Buying ice climbing harnesss

-How to use and wear a climbing harness
+How to Use and Wear a Climbing Harness

+Everyone needs to learn how to use and wear their climbing harness.
 Climbing harnesses should be tightened to fit snugly around the waist (above the hips).
 The leg loops tend to be left slightly looser around the legs.
 Make sure the gear loops point downwards and the leg loops are the right way around – I can’t believe how many people I’ve seen wearing upside down or tangled harnesses at my gym!
 If in doubt – ask another climber for assistance.

 When tying in, the rope should be fed through both the attachment points and the belay device should be attached to the belay loop.
 Remember – the belay loops and tie in points tend to be the only parts of the harness that are rated to withstand force – so make sure you’re tying in and belaying from the right points!
 Again, a buddy-check with your climbing partner before you set off should be a regular part of your routine.

-Key Features of your harness
+Key Features of Your Climbing Harness

 There are different features of your climbing harness, and understanding the different features and what they are (or aren’t!) used for will keep you safe and happy on the wall.
 Thankfully, rock climbing harnesses tend to follow a standard design.